laurentperrinet/Perrinet20PredictiveProcessing/README.md

 evidence is accumulated or assimilated into beliefs about the world.
 In particular, knowing the localized image sensed on the retina, Saccades will explore points of interests (eyes, mouth, nose) until an internal representation of the whole image is made.
-This Active Inference (AI) process allows to bridge the image in intrinsic (retinal) coordinates with that extrinsic world coordinates which is prevalent in visual perception.
+This AI process allows to bridge the image in intrinsic (retinal) coordinates with extrinsic world coordinates which are prevalent in visual perception.
 Interestingly, if one were to only look at the behavior of this agent, this could be encompassed by a set of differential equations, but that would miss the causal relationship with internal variables as defined above.
 In particular, this model highlights a solution to a common misconception about FEP as surprise minimization.
 Indeed, if the agent was to close his eyes, the sensory surprise would be minimal as one would then precisely expect a pitch-dark visual scene.
-However, in the graph of dependencies which defines the agent, such a counterfactual,(prospective) hypothesis would be highly penalized as it would also be a priori known that such an action would not yield any minimization of the surprise about the prospective visual scene.
+However, in the graph of dependencies which defines the agent, such a counterfactual, (prospective) hypothesis would be highly penalized as it would also be a priori known that such an action would not yield a minimization of the surprise about the visual scene.
 Globally, it is therefore more ecological to keep eyes open to explore the different parts of the visual scene.

 2.2 Is there a neural implementation for AI? {#sec:is-there-a-neural-implementation-for-ai}
 --------------------------------------------